Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/LessonPlan.md

 Let students know that Azure is a “cloud”, which they will learn about in great detail in the Cloud Security module.
 For now, let them know that it is essentially a service that allows us to host our lab environments in a place that is convenient for everyone in the world to access.
 It can also be easily updated to fix bugs and add improvements as time goes on.

-Let students know that when they log in for the first time, they will only see the Windows environment.
-The instructor will send them a link for each new lab environment prior to when they will use it in class for the first time.
-Students will only need to click the link for the new environment.
-Then, it will appear on their Azure dashboard.
+Let students know that when they log in they will see the lab for windows, which will appear on their Azure dashboard.

 :warning: **Heads Up** Cover the following best practices to ensure that students properly use and don't unintentionaly lose access to their lab environments.